1987 – Coast Guard Aviation Established an Air Interdiction Role in the Drug War

 Coast Guard Air Station St. Augustine

 CAPT Tom Johnson assumed command of CGAW1 in July of 1989.
 He had earlier initiated increased Coast Guard aviation activities in the Operation Bahamas, Turks, and Caicos (OPBAT) and had been directly involved in initial Coast Guard acquisition of the E-2Cs.
-Shortly after his arrival Air Facility Norfolk (CGAW-1) was disestablished and relocated to St. Augustine, Florida.
+Two additional E2Cs had been acquired and shortly after his arrival Air Facility Norfolk (CGAW-1) was disestablished and relocated to St. Augustine, Florida.
 Again working out of trailers, the high tempo air interdiction operations continued.
 Construction of a new hangar complex, a state-of-the-art 78,000 square foot facility, was completed in November.
-Two additional E-2C previously operated by the Customs service had been obtained and the station’s personnel complement was increased to 140.
-Air Station St. Augustine was formally commissioned on 26 January 1990.
+Coast Guard Air Station St. Augustine was formally commissioned on 26 January 1990.

+By the end of 1989 the Coast Guard had acquired eight E2C aircraft.
 With Tactical control of assets exercised at the C3I center the Coast Guard operation became the model for joint interagency cooperation.
-As the Joint Task Force 4 (JTF4) came on line in 1989, the E-2Cs became an integral part of their AEW operations.
-Jorge Ochoa, a principle of the Medellin Cartel, testified to the effectiveness of this operation stating that the interception rate was high enough that they established new routes through Central America.
+As the Joint Task Force 4 (JTF4) came on line in 1989, the E-2Cs became an integral part of their Airborne Early Warning (AEW) operations.

 Air Intercept Aircraft